jbenedict3033/ghostAI/README.md

 The SDL download can be found [here](http://libsdl.org/download-2.0.php "SDL 2.0.9").

 ### Instructions
 To build the ghostAI executable, the existing makefile must be altered.
-The variables `CPATH1`, `CPATH2`, and `CPATH3` must be changed to the directory of
+In the section below, the variables `CPATH1`, `CPATH2`, and `CPATH3` must be changed to the directory of SDL2, complete with the "i686-w64-mingw32\include\SDL2" at the end: